Dustaboy3/WeatherApp-React/README.md

-# SimpleGame
+# Weather app
-Creating a simple turn based game in react
+Creating an app for checking weather and atm radar.